shokoufehyazdanian/Ticket-Sales-Analysis/README.md

 - Analyze daily and monthly sales & revenue trends
 - Identify seasonality and demand patterns
 - Provide data-driven recommendations for early-bird discounts
-- (Optional) Churn prediction using logistic regression
+- Churn prediction using logistic regression

   some figures: